 6. If you feel more comfortable talking with a female or a male officer, we will do our best to accommodate your request.

 7. We will assist you in arranging for any hospital treatment or other medical needs.

 8. We will contact a victim/survivor advocate, who will reach out to you.

 9. We will fully investigate your case.
 This may involve the arrest and full prosecution of the suspect(s) responsible.
 You will be kept up-to-date on the process of the investigation and/or prosecution.
 We will continue to be available to answer any questions or to explain the process involved (prosecutor, court, etc.) A report to the police does not mean you must prosecute the assailant.

 10. We will consider your case seriously regardless of your gender or sexual orientation, and regardless of the gender and sexual orientation of the suspect.

-Campus resources also include the Title IX coordinator-Melody Werner at EMU.
+Campus resources also include the Title IX coordinator.

 Visit the Title IX website for more information.